 Books and periodicals printed after 1800 are mostly described in the Library's main catalogues.
 Ephemeral material is often grouped together under a broad heading, such as the name of a town, institution, publisher or individual; some can also be found under the heading 'Collection' (use a printed edition of the catalogue to find these quickly).
 The directory of Named Collections of Printed Materials lists numerous specialist collections of 19th-century printed materials, and gives details of any publications associated with each.
 Examples of collections with their own catalogues or hand-lists include those of JF Dexter (books relating to, and editions of, the works of Charles Dickens), Lady Mary Dickens (translations of works by Dickens), Barry Ono (popular fiction, especially penny dreadfuls), Francis Place (newspaper cuttings on politics and economics), and T.J.
 Wise (the 'Ashley Library'; original editions of English poets).

-All 19th-century newspapers are held at the British Library Newspapers in Colindale, although The Times can also be consulted on microfilm in Humanities - Floor 2 Reading Room, and the London Gazette in Business & IP Centre - Floor 2 Reading Room.
+All 19th-century newspapers are accessible via the Newsroom at St Pancras.
 Other parts of the British Library also hold printed ephemera from the 19th century, including trade catalogues, political tracts, and technical pamphlets formerly in the Patent Office Library.

 Special categories of material